6-Phase Ransomware Response Plan: Detect and Recover Fast

 Ready to see what’s already exposed?
 Check your organization’s dark web exposure or book a demo to see comprehensive deep web and dark web monitoring in action.

 Deep web monitoring is the automated scanning of non-indexed internet sources for your organization’s leaked data.
-This includes Telegram channels, private forums, stealer logs, and paste sites.
+It covers Telegram channels and private forums where stealer logs circulate.
 Unlike dark web monitoring, it catches threats before they reach criminal marketplaces.

 Yes.
 The deep web is any content not indexed by search engines, like password-protected sites and private databases.
 The dark web requires special software like Tor to access and hosts criminal marketplaces.
 Learn more about the difference between deep web and dark web.

-Automated systems scan Telegram channels, forums, and stealer log repositories for your organization’s data.
-When matches are found, alerts are generated with context about where data appeared and when.
+Automated systems scan Telegram channels and stealer log repositories for your organization’s data.
+When matches are found, you get alerts with context about where data appeared and when.
 Good platforms combine automation with human intelligence to verify threats.

-Key sources include Telegram channels where stealer logs are shared, private hacking forums, initial access broker markets, and paste sites.
-These sources often reveal credential exposure before data reaches dark web marketplaces.
+Key sources include Telegram channels where stealer logs are shared and private hacking forums where access brokers sell network credentials.
+Paste sites host credential dumps too.
+These sources often reveal exposure before data reaches dark web marketplaces.

 Credentials often appear in deep web sources hours or days before reaching dark web markets.
-Early detection gives security teams time to reset compromised passwords before attackers exploit them.
+Early detection gives you time to reset compromised passwords before anyone logs in with them.

-Focus on source coverage breadth, how fresh the data is, alert context quality, and integration with your SIEM or SOAR.
-You’ll also want clear response workflows and low false positive rates so your team can act quickly on real threats.
+Focus on source coverage and data freshness first.
+Then evaluate alert context quality and integration with your SIEM or SOAR.
+You’ll also want low false positive rates so your team can act quickly on real threats.